GennadiiIakovlev/gennadiiiakovlev.github.io/research.md

 **Stylometry Meets Transformer Embeddings**

-*project together with [Levente Littvay](https://levente.littvay.hu) -- my mentor since my move to Budapest.*
+*together with [Levente Littvay](https://levente.littvay.hu) -- my mentor since my move to Budapest.*

 Political speeches, tweets, and press releases often come from a team of ghost‑writers.
 Stylometry—the science of measuring writing style —has long tried to unmask real authors, but the field is being revolutionized by large language models (LLMs).
 Can off‑the‑shelf embeddings of state-of-the art transformer LLMs sharpen our ability to assign (or dispute) authorship?